-Persuading hair and beauty clients to have an allergy skin test is tricky.
+Persuading hair and beauty clients to have an allergy alert test can be tricky.

-So tricky, that over 70% of salon and mobile businesses are skipping them, according to a recent survey by BABTAC.
+So tricky, that some 70% of salon and mobile businesses are skipping them, according to a survey by BABTAC.

-Yet with lawyers offering no-win no-fee personal injury claims and insurers becoming more rigorous, surely they are a no-brainer?
+Yet with lawyers offering no-win no-fee personal injury claims and insurers becoming ever more rigorous in their requirements, surely they are a business no-brainer.

-In this blog post I’m not looking at why you should insist on an allergy skin test – there is plenty of information out there from product manufacturers.
-Rather I’m looking at how you persuade salon clients that your insistence on a skin test is:
+In this blog I’m not looking at why you should insist on an allergy skin test – there is plenty of information out there from product manufacturers.
+Rather I’m looking at how you persuade salon clients that your insistence on a skin test is because:

 Cast a marketing eye over allergy skin tests

-You understand why it’s sensible to have an allergy skin test.
+You understand why it’s sensible to have an allergy alert test.

-They see it as inconvenient and unnecessary.
-An extra trip to your salon is a nuisance and difficult to fit into their hectic lives.
+Many see it as inconvenient and unnecessary.
+An extra trip to your salon is a nuisance and yet another thing to have to fit into their hectic lives.

-Worse, many clients view skin tests as something a salon does “to cover your back”.
+Worse, some clients view skin tests as something a salon owner does ‘to cover your back’.
 They feel it’s you being fussy.
 And of no real benefit to them.

-So here’s how to turn this tiresome irritation into a vote winner.
+So here’s how to turn this potentially tiresome irritation into a vote winner.